 On September 11, 2017, the government announced proposed changes to the provincial tax laws.
 Some of these changes confirm changes previously announced on February 21, 2017.
-These changes are subject to the approval of the legislature.

 Read a summary explanation of all the tax changes in the Budget and Fiscal Plan.